 In 1775, the Treaty of Sycamore Shoals was signed, and this was the breaking point for many Cherokees.
 The people opposed to this treaty chose to leave the Old Nation rather than agree to its demands.
 The area of Sycamore Shoals was a very well known area to the Cherokees for both trade and commerce with the Creek and other nearby tribes.

-A group of Cherokees with some British loyalists attacked South Carolina in June, 1776.
+A group of Cherokees with some British Loyalists attacked South Carolina in June of 1776.
 In July, Nancy Ward whom was known as the "War Woman," broke the sacred code of silence and warned local settlers by letter that the Cherokee were about to attack several settlements.
 With the loss of a surprise attack, the attackers were unsucessful in their attempts to once again uproot the colonial settlers.

 These attacks began many years of hostilities between the emerging American nation and the Cherokee Indians.
 Many Indian tribes attempted to stay out of the Revolutionary War, yet many Cherokees joined the side of the British as a way to make war on those settlers who had already encroached on Cherokee Lands.
 In 1775, the British began to supply large amounts of guns and ammunition and offer bounties for American scalps.

-During the U.S. Revolution the Patriots destroyed over fifty Cherokee towns and murdered and killed many innocent Cherokees.
+During the American Revolution, the Patriots destroyed over fifty Cherokee towns and murdered and killed many innocent Cherokees.
 The Americans also began setting up slave auctions and sold Cherokee women and children to raise money for their militia.
-In 1777, the Cherokee in the Carolinas essentially gave up and signed yet another treaty, again ceding many more lands to the white man.
+On May 20, 1777, the Cherokee in the Carolinas essentially gave up and signed yet another treaty at DeWitt's Corner, SC, again ceding many more lands to the white man.
 These never-ending treaties and land purchases outraged the more traditional Cherokees and many more left the Cherokee Nation in the Carolinas.

 In 1803, President Thomas Jefferson made an offer to the Cherokees to move them west of the Mississipi River to join their western allies whom had been established in the area earlier.
 They refused this initial offer.
 In 1809, a new Cherokee delegation arrived in Washington, DC - to request the United States government to permit them to settle west of the Mississippi.
 Since it had been his original idea, President Thomas Jefferson agreed and then made arrangements for the emigration of the Cherokees to lands in the new Arkansas Territory.